Indian cricket team in England in 1971: v Worcestershire

 Wadekar and Gavaskar started the match with tour aggregates of 909 and 811 runs.
 Just before tea on the first day, Wadekar completed his 1000.
 At the break he was 98 not out.
 After Jayantilal fell for two, Wadekar and Gavaskar added 327 for the second wicket.
 It was a record for the English season, improving on 301 by Phil Sharpe and Doug Padgett for Yorkshire against Glamorgan.
-Wadekar hit 16 fours, two sixes off Kevin Griffith in his 150 in 321 minutes.
+Wadekar hit 16 fours, and two sixes off Kevin Griffith in his 150 in 321 minutes.
 His hundred took 234 minutes.
 India ended the first day on 363 for 2, Gavaskar 188 not out.

 Gavaskar completed his thousand on the second morning but fell for 194.
 It was the highest score made for the Indians in the tour.
 The declaration came soon after at 383 for 3.
 Worcestershire's fifth wicket fell at 92 but John Parker and Keith Wilkinson added 100 for the sixth wicket.
 The 19-year-old Parker making his debut for the county, scored 91 and would go on to captain New Zealand.
 India declared at lunch on the final day 285 ahead and 210 minutes left.
 Worcestershire fell 40 runs short with Jim Yardley reaching a century.